Arjita-Basu/ISRL/README.md

 # ISRL
-Exercises and Labs from An Introduction To Statistical Learning on housing dataset
+Exercises and Labs from An Introduction To Statistical Learning.